AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-07-0.md

 - Performance issues like longer loading times and intermittent timeouts are observed when working with large collections.
 (GUIDES-29065, GUIDES-28793)
 - Vulnerabilities associated with the deprecated Guava library being used in the AEM Guides components uploaded on Experience Manager Guides.(GUIDES-27402)

+# Known issues

+Adobe has identified the following known issues for the 2025.07.0 release:

+- When working with Markdown topics, a **Topic reference** button appears in the Editor toolbar, but it does not function.
+(GUIDES-31038)
+- When folders with uppercase names are uploaded using Adobe Experience Manager desktop app, the casing is not retained and the names appear in lowercase in the Editor.
+(GUIDES-30909)
+- In the **Merge** dialog, the dropdown list incorrectly displays **Main content** instead of showing the available versions of the selected topic.
+(GUIDES-30820)
+- When opening a DITA map with the unified shell enabled, the editor refreshes intermittently.(GUIDES-26919)